How Better Conversations Change Communities

 It takes commitment and dedication like Kate’s to build relationships through the engagement of difference.
 But it also takes a comprehensive and coordinated effort to change a community.
 Without resources and help from EP, Kate would be working on the fly.
 And without the generosity of our donors, EP could never have said “yes!” to Kate at all when she asked for our help.

 People like Kate, in communities across the country, are eager to develop the tools needed for holding themselves together against the vicious pull of polarization.
-And over the past few years — most notably, since the 2016 Election — demand for EP’s trainings, facilitated dialogues, resources, and services has rocketed to an all-time high.
+And over the past few years—most notably, since the 2016 Election—demand for EP’s trainings, facilitated dialogues, resources, and services has rocketed to an all-time high.

 We are committed to saying “yes” to more communities like Kate’s, but we can only do it with the help of the people who support our mission.

-Join them by making an online gift today.
+Join them by making a gift today.

 Conversations can change individuals and whole communities if we commit ourselves to a new way of engaging each other across divides, and if we invest in each other as people worthy of connection, and in the resources our communities need to better themselves.